arifhaidari/step_detection_flutter/README.md

 1. **Setting Up the Environment**: Dealing with compatibility issues...
 Classic Flutter struggles! 🙃
 2. **Package Woes**: Some packages refused to cooperate—especially `data_table_2` and `syncfusion_flutter_datagrid` with different Flutter versions (I must blame my old standard laptop as well 🙃).
-3. **Step Counter Logic**: What’s easy in Python (import a package and call a function) turned into a monster of a task in Flutter.
+3. **Python Equivalent Logic**: What’s easy in Python (import a package and call a function) turned into a monster of a task in Flutter.
 Appreciation for Python just skyrocketed! 🚀
-   - Check out the step counting logic: [step_counter.dart](https://github.com/arifhaidari/step_detection_flutter/blob/main/lib/utils/step_counter.dart)

 For more developer insights, visit the data science (part of this) project: [Step Detection Data Science](https://github.com/arifhaidari/step_detection_data_science/tree/main)